 - a.
 Fees to support computer access and library resources and for field-based, weekend, or distance programs will need to be implemented or raised. - b.
 Funding from the legislature for new buildings and maintenance of existing buildings will continue to be modest during the next ten years. - c.
 State and federal regulations will continue to require that priority be given to some modification to facilities, e.g., ADA. - d.
-New construction will enhance new student recruitment.
+New construction, especially on-campus housing, will enhance student recruitment. - e.
+Greater development of nontraditional teaching (distance learning) could alleviate physical plant congestion concerns following increasing enrollment. - f.
+Fees for nonstate funded facilities will need to be increased. - g.
+Student enrollment increases will require additional university facilities. - h.
+New construction will address the rising costs of utilities. - i.
+Parking will continue to be a source of frustration.